Mottram in Longdendale: Longdendale bypass proposal

 The A628 trunk road connects the M67 motorway from Manchester to the M1 motorway in South Yorkshire.
 The road is single-carriageway through Mottram, Hollingworth and Tintwistle and through the Peak District National Park, it is used by large numbers of heavy goods vehicles.
 It is one of the most congested A-road routes in the country, with high volumes of traffic (including HGVs) using a road which is totally unsuitable for the volume and nature of traffic it carries The A628 through Mottram carries traffic from the A57 road linking Manchester through Glossop to Sheffield over the Snake Pass, another major Trans-Pennine route.
 Congestion at peak times backs up through Glossop and Hadfield rendering local journeys impossible.
 To solve these problems the Longdendale Bypass was approved in December 2014, but has not yet been started.
 There is considerable local feeling that there is no viable alternative to a bypass.

 Landmarks

-St Michael and All Angels Church dates from the late 15th century.
-The church is a Grade II* Listed Building, built in the Perpendicular Gothic style.
-The interior of St. Michael's was remodelled in 1854 but the exterior remains intact from the 15th and 16th centuries.
-The church stands high up on Warhill overlooking the village.
-In 2010, vandals destroyed the church's windows which led to cork boards being used as replacements.
+St Michael and All Angels Church dates from the late 15th century and is a Grade II* listed building, constructed in the Perpendicular Gothic style.
+The interior of St Michael's was remodelled in 1854, while the exterior largely retains its original 15th and 16th-century character.
+The church stands prominently on Warhill, overlooking the village.
+In 2010 vandals destroyed the church's windows, which led to cork boards being used as temporary replacements.

+Near the church is a cross, believed to be of medieval origin, which was restored in 1760 and again in 1897, the latter restoration commemorating the Diamond Jubilee of Queen Victoria.
+The octagonal shaft rises from a stepped circular ashlar plinth, and on its top sits a cubical sundial with three copper faces.
+This structure is also listed at Grade II*.

-Mottram Old Hall is a country house in Old Hall Lane which dates to 1727 and was once occupied by the Hollingworth family.
+Mottram Old Hall is a Grade II listed country house on Old Hall Lane, part of which dates to 1727 and was once occupied by the Hollingworth family.